 Providing not only guidance but great humor, Maharaji spent long hours each day speaking before his audiences, telling stories and then succinctly giving instruction.
 Sessions took place in rooms seating approximately 200 people.
 This size afforded a more intimate atmosphere than that of previous programs and enabled Maharaji to observe personally the participants' command of the techniques.
 As many man as a dozen instructors also were on hand in each room to answer questions and give additional direction to those needing it.

 The idea for the Rejoice '87 series stemmed from Maharaji's realization that many people were practicing the techniques incorrectly.
-Some were deviating from the way they were originally instructed, while others were confusing Knowledge With cultural habits learned from early instructors.
+Some were deviating from the way they were originally instructed, while others were confusing Knowledge with cultural habits learned from early instructors.

 Besides cautioning against "progressive deviation" in practicing the techniques, Maharaji also stressed the importance of giving Knowledge "prime time."
 "Fall in love with Knowledge all over again," he urged.
 "Give it your best."
 He said it takes three things to practice Knowledge successfully: "Trust, trust, and trust.
 Trust in Knowledge, trust in yourself, and trust in your ability to have the experience.
 Of course, there's also your trust in me," he added.